ajkessel/ttspod/README.md

 * More customizations for podcast feed
 * Option add audio files via filesystem path or URL
 * Unit tests!
+* Use rsync where available, only remote_sync as fallback

 ## License
 [MIT](LICENSE)